Frequently Asked Questions About:

 For fertility treatment, how often you should receive acupuncture depends on the complexity of your case, whether or not you’re taking herbs, and how aggressively you want to approach your treatment.
 Frequency of treatment can range from once a week to targeting specific phases of your ovulation cycle.

-The first is to recognize that acupuncture alone can help you feel better and improve your condition, but by being open to and committing to making changes in the way you eat, exercise, and rest, and by adding herbal medicine, you’ll improve the rate that your condition improves and the likelihood that these improvements will be permanent.
+The first is to recognize that acupuncture alone can help you feel better and improve your condition, but by being open to and committing to making changes in the way you eat, exercise and rest, and by adding herbal medicine, you’ll increase the rate at which your condition improves and the likelihood that these improvements will be permanent.

 Traditional East Asian Medicine and modern holistic medicine have many treatment methods to choose from and it’s ideal to address your condition - which is likely the result of multiple factors - using a multi-layered approach.